mattermost/docs/source/install/ee-install.rst

   mattermost license upload {license}

 .. note::
   If you upload the license via `mattermost license upload` CLI, you need to restart the Mattermost server after uploading.
-Also if you're running a cluster setup the license file needs to be uploaded to every node.
+Also, if you're running a cluster setup, the license file needs to be uploaded to every node.

 See `documentation for more information on the command line tools <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-license-upload>`__.